Publish 17 May 2022

 “Should I be worried?” asks Arlene.

 “No,” replies Evelyn with an emphatic tone.
 “Everything will be all right.
-We will get you an appointment with a great gynecologist named Dr. Sarah.”
+We’ll get you an appointment with a great gynecologist named Dr. Sarah.”
 Arlene’s mood is slightly better after hearing this.

 After revealing her medical situation on the phone, Dr. Sarah schedules an appointment for Arlene the next morning in her ob-gyn clinic.
 “Hello doctor.
 How are you?
 We spoke on the phone earlier.”